Juniper/contrail-networking/lens-extension/lens-readme.md

 brew upgrade helm
 ```

-2. [Download](https://support.juniper.net/support/downloads/?p=contrail-networking) and install the Contrail analytics "contrail-analytics*.tgz" package and install it in helm.
+2. Download the values.yaml and image-pull-secret-values.yaml files that will be used for the leaner analytics package.
+The values.yaml manifest instructs help to skip installing some of the analytics components that are not required for this minikube deployment.

 👉 The full analytics package can be installed following the [official Juniper documentation](https://www.juniper.net/documentation/us/en/software/cn-cloud-native22/cn-cloud-native-k8s-install-and-lcm/cn-cloud-native-upstream-install-and-lcm/topics/task/cn-cloud-native-k8s-install-analytics.html).
 Herein, we will turn off influxDB and Emissary Ingress.

+4. [Download](https://support.juniper.net/support/downloads/?p=contrail-networking) and install the Contrail analytics "contrail-analytics*.tgz" package and install it in helm.
 >
 ```
 helm install analytics contrail-analytics-22.1.0.93.tgz -n contrail-analytics --timeout=8000s -f values.yaml -f image-pull-secret-values.yaml --debug